jonny-gates/stay-well-hackathon/readme.md

 Our mission is simple: to use our skills as designers, engineers, leaders and general Le Wagon product building rockstars to help volunteer communities support anyone who needs it.

-COVID-19 is and will continue to hit the most vulnerable hard.
+COVID-19 is, and will continue, to hit the most vulnerable hard.
 People are amazing.
 There are already lots of volunteer communities on various social media channels getting together to support those who need it.
 Any product we submit will:

 - Make the volunteering process more efficient so more people can be helped
 - Make it easier for the organisations to communicate with volunteers and those in need